3komma14/Wcf/README.markdown

 * If more than one endpoint is found, an exception is throwm
 * CreateChannel takes a bindingnam or bindingtype as an argument in the case you have more than one enpoint for the contract.
 * If the service is a federated service, the securitytoken is cached so you can reuse it.
 Saves a roundtrip to the STS every time you are using the service.
+* Extension methods to the ChannelFactory (IsFederated, IsConfiguredAsFederated, SetClientCredentials)